 Treatment Options for Headaches

 1. Tension Headaches – Pain relievers, such as ibuprofen, naproxen, or aspirin get rid of the inflammation associated with tension headaches.
 However, taking too many pills can lead to rebound headaches, making it difficult to treat the headaches properly.
-You may also consider massage therapy or chiropractic care.
+You may also consider massage therapy, chiropractic care, or physical therapy.

 2. Migraines – One drug class, called triptans, usually is recommended for treating migraines.
 This class may include rizatriptan (Maxalt) eletriptan (Relpax), or zolmitriptan (Zomig).
 Aspirin and other nonsteroidal anti-inflammatory drugs can also ward off the first signs of a migraine attack.
 Massage therapy can also prevent the onset of migraine pain.

 3. Cluster Headaches – A simple pain reliever is not enough to get rid of this type of headache pain.
 Preventative medications usually work the best at the first indicator of cluster headache pain.
-Some of the medicines used include a blood pressure medication, such as verapamil, or a temporary treatment course of the steroid, prednisone.
+Some of the medicines used include a blood pressure medication, such as verapamil, or a temporary treatment course of the steroid, prednisone or even botox injections.
 Massage therapy is another recommended treatment.

 4. Sinus Headaches – Antibiotics and decongestants often help if your pain results from a bacterial infection.